Code-Institute-Submissions/webalyzer/README.md

 <br>

-The app will greet the user with a welcome screen where the user can choose between 2 options yes or no options, read about Webalyzer, or continue.
+The app will greet the user with a welcome screen where the user can choose between 2 options yes or no, read about Webalyzer, or continue.

 ![Intro](./assets/readme/intro.jpg)